marcosjom/lib-auframework-src/README.md

 make NB_CFG_HOST=Android
 ```

-Check each project's' `Makefile` and `MakefileProject.mk` files, and the [MakefileFuncs.mk](https://github.com/marcosjom/sys-nbframework-src/blob/main/MakefileFuncs.mk) to understand the `make` process, including the accepted flags and targets.
+Check each project's `Makefile` and `MakefileProject.mk` files, and the [MakefileFuncs.mk](https://github.com/marcosjom/sys-nbframework-src/blob/main/MakefileFuncs.mk) to understand the `make` process, including the accepted flags and targets.

 ## Linux and Others